pvserge/python_training/README.md

-# Repository for Python traning
+# Repository for Python training